natserract/rustfp/README.md

 ## Motivation
 Functional programming (FP) provides many advantages, and its popularity has been increasing as a result.
 However, each programming paradigm comes with its own unique jargon and FP is no exception.
-By providing a glossary, i hope to make learning FP easier.
+By providing a glossary, i hope to make learning FP easier✌️